afs/rdf-delta/docs/index.md

 RDF Patch Logs can be used for:

-* Replicated datasets - 2 or more copies of a single dataset for high availability of the data.
+* Synchronized copies of a dataset - 2 or more copies of a single dataset for high availability of the data.
 * Incremental backup of a dataset.
 * Recording changes